top of page

 Fundamental Physics, the Constants of Nature, and a Theory of Everything

 The first objective of this essay is to clearly explain the following claim: When probing the universe at its most fundamental levels, physicists have discovered many constants of nature that present a major challenge to the pursuit of a theory of everything.
 To do this, we use helpful analogies to explain the idea of fundamental physics and explain the roles of fundamental particles and laws.
-Then, we introduce the idea of constants of nature, specific numbers that are buil
+Then, we introduce the idea of constants of nature, specific numbers that are built

-Feynman’s “Greatest Mystery in Physics”: Why It's So Hard to Explain the Constants of Nature
+Richard Feynman’s Great Mystery: Why It's So Hard to Explain the Constants of Nature

 In physics, the constants of nature are fixed numbers — such as the fine structure constant (1/137) — that determine the strength of forces and the properties of particles.
 The mystery is that modern physics has no explanation for why these numbers have the precise values they do.
 These values present a serious challenge to the dream of a Theory of Everything.
 As Richard Feynman famously said, the fine structure constant is “one of the greatest damn mysteries of physics.”
 Fro